AshingtonMunene11/PigaKura-Platform/README.md

 ## 📄 License

-This project is licensed under the MI
+This project is licensed under the MIT License.